KatyaPrusakova/42_roger-skyline-1/README.md

 ### V.1 VM Part

-I used VirtualBox to install Debian 10.5.0 amd64 netinst.
+For this project I used VirtualBox in order to install Debian 10.5.0 amd64 netinst.

 * Following properties:

-Disk size of 8 GB
+	* Disk size of 8 GB
-Has a 4.2 GB partition
+	* Has a 4.2 GB partition

  * Software installed:

-web server
+	* web server
-print server
+	* print server
-SSH server
+	* SSH server
-standard system utilities
+	* standard system utilities

 * Command to disk space and partion: